dulibrarytech/digitaldu-frontend/README.md

 ### Cache

-#### Configuration
+#### Enable caching

-Enable/disable caching of thumbnail and object streams, by object type in configuration object fields:
+Enable/disable caching for object types (caching is off for all object types by default)

+###### In the configuration file, the following properties contain the cache settings for thumbnails and objects

 thumbnailDatastreams